 What’s the difference between LTL and FTL?

 FTL refers to full truckload.
-Unlike LTL, which includes shipments from multiple shippers that share one trailer space, FTL freight is when one shipper utilizes the full truck.
+Unlike LTL, which includes shipments from multiple shippers that share one trailer space, FTL freight is when one shipper utilises the full truck.
 FTL shipments are typically used for ten or more pallets, or if the pallets are oversized or particularly heavy.

 Another reason to choose FTL would be when the timeframe for delivery is tight.
 LTL shipments can take longer given they move between different trucks during their journey.
 FTL freight stays on the same truck the entire time, so the route to delivery is more direct and faster.